techtonik/suxx/README.md

 ## Python

+### Python 3

+ * it suxx, because it managed to ship `venv` module with all suxx facts from `virtualenv` chapter below

 ### virtualenv

 `virtualenv` (python-virtualenv) suxx, because

  * you can't just login and logout from the env, you need to `activate` it
+ * you can't just refence sctipt in virtualenv - you need platform-aware conditional to choose `bin/` on Linux and `Scripts\` on Windows

 ## Ubuntu PPA